-Wayward is excited to announce our first book... and our first Kickstarter campaign!
-Improbable Botany, a brand-new science fiction anthology about alien plant conquests, fantastical ecosystems, benevolent dictatorships and techno-utopias, with newly commissioned stories by ten multi-award winning science fiction authors.
+Wayward is excited to announce our first book - a brand-new science fiction anthology about alien plant conquests, fantastical ecosystems, benevolent dictatorships and techno-utopias, with newly commissioned stories by eleven multi-award winning science fiction authors.

 House of Wayward Plants

 Wayward facilitates large-scale plant exchanges and adoption events for unwanted plants, and have rehomed over 20,000 plants to date.
 Our exchanges are an irreverant, warm and engaging vehicle to connect people through plants and their stories.

 Farmopolis is a concept for an ambitious new urban farming destination – a platform for experiential production and a new model for public green space bringing together farming, food, arts and culture.

 Bringing together unlikely neighbours to brighten and green a shared alleyway, while supporting the local exchange of stories, ideas and books.
 Built through workshops with the homeless charity, Providence Row.

 The Urban Physic Garden (UPG) promotes the healing power of plants and food as medicine through educational programming, participatory experiences, and design-driven green spaces.
 This first iteration of UPG in 2011 transformed a derelict site in London into an imaginative urban garden of medicinal plants shaped by the hospital and pharmacy.